Cold Pasta with Cherry Tomatoes, Olives, and Capers

-Cold pasta with cherry tomatoes, olives, and capers, with a fresh and delicious flavor, is very easy to prepare.
-The ingredients are typically Mediterranean, and the addition of toasted pine nuts enhances the taste even more.
-If you want to enrich it further, you can add one or two tablespoons of Genoese pesto, but first try it as I propose.
-Another suggestion could be to replace or add oregano instead of basil, but this always depends on personal taste.
-You can also make a richer version of this recipe by adding mozzarella instead of feta, or another type of cheese.
-Additionally, it is really excellent even when reheated in a pan.
+Cold Pasta with Cherry Tomatoes, Olives, and Capers, with a fresh and delicious flavor, is very easy to prepare.
+The ingredients are typically Mediterranean, and the addition of toasted pine nuts further enhances the taste.
+If you want to enrich it further, you can add one or two tablespoons of pesto alla Genovese, but first, try it as I propose here.
+Another suggestion might be to substitute or add oregano instead of basil, but that always depends on personal taste.
+You can also make a richer version of this recipe by adding mozzarella rather than feta, or another type of cheese.
+Additionally, it’s excellent even when reheated in a pan.

-If you like cold first courses, especially in the warmer periods of the year, then don’t miss the upcoming recipes:
+If you like cold dishes, especially during the hotter times of the year, then don’t miss the upcoming recipes:

 Cold pasta with cherry tomatoes, olives, and capers